-Because Molly represents a region with many rural communities and where farming is of great significance, she has joined the Parliament’s Agriculture Committee.
-Unlike some parties, Greens believe that farming has a special role and should be supported rather than being left to rampant market competition.
+Because Molly represents a region with many rural communities and where farming is of great significance, she is a member of Agriculture Committee.
+Greens believe that farming has a special role and should be supported rather than being left to rampant market competition.

 Ploughing a Lone Furrow: Farming Policy Post Brexit - 20 February 2017

 Response to White Paper on Future Fisheries Policy - 13 September 2018

 Draft response to future of farming consultation - 2 May 2018